shangmacun/homebrew-remote-peer/README.md

 * `REMOTE_PEER_NAME` - Self explanatory
 * `CA_USERNAME` - The username of the remote peer registered in Peer Org's CA
 * `CA_PASSWORD` - The password of the remote peer registered in Peer Org's CA
+* `TLSCA_USERNAME` - The username of the remote peer registered in Peer Org's TLS CA (Note that IBPv2 runs a separate TLS CA)
+* `TLSCA_PASSWORD` - The password of the remote peer registered in Peer Org's TLS CA
 * `ORGADMIN_NAME` - The name of the org admin
 * `CA_HOSTNAME` - Self explanatory
 * `CA_PORT` - Self explanatory